 ** Given every other academic year (given in 2019-20)

 In addition to the above required courses, you can include other courses in your degree as well, for up to 35 credits.

 - The Data Science programme offers additional courses and seminars with varying topics.

 - The University of Helsinki offers an extensive range of courses across its eleven faculties.
 The Data Science MSc programme accepts any of these courses.

 - Useful method courses are also offered by other programmes, for instance, in computer science, statistics and mathematics, language technology, digital humanities, life science informatics and computational social sciences.

 - Studies in an application area of data science can be especially interesting, and can range from ecology to urban studies and from languages to global politics.
 See a list of all English master's programmes.

 - You can also take courses in the international Helsinki Summer School, organised each August.

 - An internship in a company or a research group can give you insight into the practice or science of data science.
-Work experience in data science can also earn you credits towards your degree.
+Work experience in data science can also earn you up to 5 credits towards your degree.

 In the Master’s thesis, you will demonstrate your familiarity with the thesis topic, mastery of the necessary research methods, the ability to think scientifically and proficiency in academic writing.
 Your thesis should contain a definition of the research questions, a review of the relevant literature, and theoretical, constructive or empirical parts developing answers to your research questions.
 The thesis workload, including the collection and processing of the research material as well as the writing process, corresponds approximately to one term of full-time study.
 More information can be found in the thesis instructions.